kelly-lin/12d-lang-server/README.md

 You can help the project by contributing in the following ways:

+### Report a bug

+Report a bug providing sample source code and a detailed description of the bug as a github issue.

 ### Patching documentation

 Since we get the 12dpl library documentation by parsing the 12d macro manual,